Computed tomography of the hepatobiliary tract

 Intravenous iodinated contrast material is used to opacify vessels and to determine the vascularity of lesions relative to that of normal liver parenchyma.
 The timing of image acquisition is crucial in hepatic imaging; images should be obtained during an interval of sustained hepatic enhancement before the equilibrium phase is reached (algorithm 1).
 At equilibrium, lesions may become isodense with the liver parenchyma, and therefore not visible.

 Conventional CT scanners obtain a series of individual scans during suspended respiration.
 This incremental table-patient transport results in respiratory misregistration due to varying breath-holds during scans.
 Thus, anatomic fields may be omitted and data lost.
 Conventional CT scan, while a powerful diagnostic tool, is more expensive than ultrasound and involves the risks associated with radiation exposure and intravenous contrast material.
-(See "Radiation-related risks of imaging studies" and "Pathogenesis, clinical features, and diagnosis of contrast-induced nephropathy" and "Immediate hypersensitivity reactions to radiocontrast media: Clinical manifestations, diagnosis, and treatment".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+(See "Radiation-related risks of imaging" and "Pathogenesis, clinical features, and diagnosis of contrast-induced nephropathy" and "Immediate hypersensitivity reactions to radiocontrast media: Clinical manifestations, diagnosis, and treatment".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Baron RL.
 Understanding and optimizing use of contrast material for CT of the liver.
 AJR Am J Roentgenol 1994; 163:323.